test-room-7/action-publish-release-drafts/README.md

 This task searches for a release draft with a given target tag.
 If the draft is found, the task publishes the release.

+> **Note**
+> This is a fork of [test-room-7/action-publish-release-drafts](https://github.com/test-room-7/action-publish-release-drafts), modified to match draft releases by tag name rather than by release title.

 ## Usage

 The action requires GitHub token for authentication.